 Well, while the internet may paint a pretty scary picture of postmenopause, it is not all doom and gloom.

-However, your health is most definitely your priority, and with the support of quality supplements and a nutritious diet, you can prevent the likelihood of those risks coming to fruition.
+However, your health is most definitely your priority.
+With the support of quality supplements and a nutritious diet, you can prevent the likelihood of those risks coming to fruition.
 This will be made easier by staying up to date on health and nutrition, where sites like Mommy Authority can keep you informed.
 Now with those stresses subsided, you can focus on other aspects of your life in which postmenopause has ushered in a plethora of possibility.

 Ever wanted to travel to a foreign country?
-Well, start planning your trip.
+Start planning your trip.
 Do you have a passion that could turn into a business venture?
 Why not see if you can make it happen?
-The same zest that mysteriously makes men buy a statement midlife-crisis-mobile is the same force that can help you take back control of your life.
+The same zest that mysteriously makes men buy a statement midlife-crisis-car is the same force that can help you take back control of your life.

-As the hot flashes tend to dissipate and any unruly mood swings start to decline; you develop a woman-of-steel type mentality.
+As the hot flashes tend to dissipate and unruly mood swings start to decline; you develop a woman-of-steel type mentality.
 And why not?
 From period cramps to childbirth, the ‘teen’ years to living (and flourishing) in a patriarchal society and workforce – you have earnt the right to be known as a wise and resilient matriarch.
 As you allow yourself to encompass your confidence, you give yourself the strength to try new things and continue developing into the phenomenal woman that you are.

 Once you have energized your body with a few of the poses – combined with your deep self-understanding, some strengthening kegel exercises, a little erotic aromatherapy, and perhaps a quality lubricant – you will be flipping through the pages of the Kama Sutra in no time.

 So what that you now pee a little when you laugh?
 There is so much opportunity for joy in your life, you should be laughing more often!
-And yes, you may be getting old, but honey, you are aging like a fine wine.
+And yes, you may be getting old, but honey, you are ageing like a fine wine.